Uploading documents online

 - Don’t overwrite files with a new version name, name the file exactly as the previous file, this helps keep the CMS clean and the web links will not break.

-- Don't share documents with sensitive data to the public, you should restrict the file to an internal folder or file sharing system.
+- Don't share documents with sensitive data to the public, you should restrict the file to an internal folder or investigate other storage options.